Categorical & Ordinal Targets

 | `"prior-match"` | rank rows by point prediction, assign labels so predicted frequencies match training priors | calibration experiments only — benchmarked significantly worse; prefer `map-cell` / `median-cell` |

-On a 13-dataset benchmark of discrete-target regression tasks (K ≤ 10
+On a 13-dataset benchmark of discrete-target regression tasks (K ≤ 10 levels,

-exactly what shows up: `map-cell` is the accuracy leader (0.755 vs 0.707 for
+shows up: `map-cell` is the accuracy leader (0.755 vs 0.707 for snapping the

-leader.
-The gains are largest on **skewed** targets, where the mean falls
+are largest on **skewed** targets, where the mean falls between levels or on a

-mean-snapping on the most skewed dataset.
+low-probability one, up to +48pp accuracy over mean-snapping on the most skewed

 <Warning>